As with any business, there are set-up costs to factor in when organising finance for your new laundromat

 Fit-out & utilities

 Before you sign your lease, you’ll need to understand the design and layout that’s achievable in that space.
-This is your opportunity to get creative and work with experts as you think about aesthetics, theming and what interesting things you might like to do with the space.
+This is your opportunity to get creative and work with experts as you think about aesthetics, theming and what interesting things you might like to do with the commercial space.

 Your laundromat’s internal fit-out will require design assistance from a laundry professional to ensure correct workflow and space for utilities.
 If you’re establishing a fully serviced laundromat, you’ll need to factor in a lockable space where staff will serve customers, and provide folding and ironing services.

 The next step is organising business insurance for your existing laundromat and applying for relevant council approvals.

 Furniture and lighting will need to be considered in the design phase before moving on to carpentry, floor coverings and other fixtures and finishes.
 Once your fit-out is complete, signage and furniture will also need to be commissioned.